 Only partial (0-85 years) independent life expectancy can be estimated for ethnic comparisons because of the small number of Māori aged over 85 years.
 These ethnic-specific statistics are not comparable with those for the total population.
 There are large differences between Māori and non-Māori in their probability of living a long and healthy life.
 Revised estimates for 2001 show a newborn Māori male had a partial (0-85 years) independent life expectancy of 58.0 years, compared to 65.2 years for a non-Māori male, a gap of 7.2 years.
 The difference is greater for females: a Māori female born in 2001 could expect to have a partial independent life expectancy 9.2 years less than her non-Māori counterpart (59.0 years, compared to 68.2 years for non-Māori females).
 Between 1996 and 2001, partial (0-85 years) independent life expectancy improved marginally for Māori males and non-Māori females, but there was no change for non-Māori males and Māori females.
 The sex gap in independent life expectancy at birth for Māori narrowed between 1996 and 2001.

-Figure H1.2 Independent life expectancy at birth, Māori and non-Māori, by sex, 1996 and 2001
+Figure H1.2 Partial independent life expectancy at birth, Māori and non-Māori, by sex, 1996 and 2001

 Source: Ministry of Health, revised data

-Note: These Māori/non-Māori comparisons in independent life expectancy are based on estimates for the 0-85 years age group because of the small number of Māori over 85 years of age
+$Note: These\ M\bar{a}ori/non-M\bar{a}ori\ comparisons\ in\ independent\ life\ expectancy\ are\ based\ on\ estimates\ for\ the\ 0-85\ years\ age\ group\ because$ of the small number of Māori over 85 years of age

-INTERNATIONAL COMPARISON

-In June 2000, the World Health Organisation (WHO) introduced a new health expectancy measure, now called "healthy life expectancy" (HLE).
-Unlike independent life expectancy, which uses a single disability threshold, HLE uses a continuous scale that includes all levels of disability.
-The necessary health-state valuations required to construct this measure are not yet available for New Zealand.
-When these become available, the Ministry of Health intends to replace the independent life expectancy indicator with HLE.

 Life expectancy

 DEFINITION

 Life expectancy at birth indicates the total number of years a person could expect to live, based on the mortality rates of the population at each age in a given year or period.

 RELEVANCE

 Life expectancy at birth is a key summary indicator of fatal health outcomes, ie the survival experience of the population.
-CURRENT LEVEL AND TRENDS Based on the mortality experiences of New Zealanders in the period 2003-2005, life expectancy at birth was 77.5 years for males and 81.7 years for females.
+CURRENT LEVEL AND TRENDS Based on the mortality experiences of New Zealanders in the period 2004-2006, life expectancy at birth was 77.9 years for males and 81.9 years for females.
 Since the mid-1980s, gains in longevity have been greater for males than for females.
-Between 1985-1987 and 2003-2005, life expectancy at birth increased by 6.4 years for males and 4.6 years for females.
-As a result, the sex gap in life expectancy decreased from 6 years to 4.2 years over this period.
-With the decline in the infant mortality rate (from 11.2 deaths per 1,000 live births in 1986 to 5.1 per 1,000 in 2005), the impact of infant death on life expectancy has lessened.
+Between 1985-1987 and 2004-2006, life expectancy at birth increased by 6.8 years for males and 4.8 years for females.
+As a result, the sex gap in life expectancy decreased from 6 years to 4 years over this period.
+With the decline in the infant mortality rate (from 11.2 deaths per 1,000 live births in 1986 to 5.1 per 1,000 in 2006), the impact of infant death on life expectancy has lessened.
 The gains in life expectancy since the mid-1980s can be attributed mainly to reduced mortality in the middle-aged and older age groups (45-84 years).
-Reduced mortality rates are due to better living standards and improved public and personal health care.
-Life expectancy at birth, by sex, selected years, 1985-1987 to 2003-2005 Figure H2.1
+Figure H2.1 Life expectancy at birth, by sex, selected years, 1985-1987 to 2004-2006